MuKnSys/xrp-salesforce/README.md

 ## How To Test the App

 1. Checkout the Main Branch
-1. Log into the dev hub org by running `sf org login web --set-default-dev-hub --alias DevHub --instance-url https://login.salesforce.com` and entering your username and password.
+1. Log into the Dev Hub Org by running `sf org login web --set-default-dev-hub --alias DevHub --instance-url https://login.salesforce.com` and entering your username and password.
-1. Create a scratch org by running `sf org create scratch -f ./config/project-scratch-def.json -a dev -d -y 30`.
+1. Create a Scratch Org by running `sf org create scratch -f ./config/project-scratch-def.json -a dev -d -y 30`.
     - The `-f` flag is a path to config file (no need to change it).
     - The `-a` flag is an alias of the scratch org, if you create multiple scratch orgs you can give them unique aliases to easier refer to them.
     - The `-d` flag marks the newly created scratch org as default.
 If you don't mark it as default you will have to reference it by username or alias, or you will have to use `sf config set target-org YourAliasOrUsername` to set is as default.